-The Hospital has arranged for credit facilities which include a demand operating line to \$20 million and a bridge loan to \$70 million.
-The facilities bear interest at banker's prime rate less 0.25% (2013 - prime rate less 0.25%).
+The Hospital has arranged for credit facilities which include a demand operating line to \$20 million and a demand revolving working capital loan to \$55 million.
+The facilities bear interest at banker's prime rate less 0.25% (2014 - prime rate less 0.25%).